Healthy Snacks & Energy

 Before workouts

-Use smaller portions of nuts when close to exercise because higher fat slows gastric emptying.
-If training starts within 30-60 minutes, a carbohydrate-forward snack may be better tolerated.
+Avoid large nut portions within 30–60 minutes of exercise because higher fat slows gastric emptying.
+If training starts soon, a carbohydrate-forward snack is better tolerated and more rapidly available as fuel.

 During workdays

-For desk work and long meetings, pair nuts with fruit or yogurt to improve carbohydrate quality and protein distribution across the day.
+For sustained desk work and long meetings, pair nuts with fruit or yogurt.
+This improves carbohydrate quality and distributes protein more evenly across the day.

 Practical pairings: